You are here

 Expand your understanding of the "state of the market."
 Keep up with the various law journals, especially the New York Law Journal, the Connecticut Law Tribune, and the National Law Journal.
 These resources are all available in the Pace Law Library and online.
 You should also look for journals and websites that cover your particular geographic or practice area of interest.
 You should also read a major newspaper or newssite (like the New York Times or Wall Street Journal) on a daily basis.

 Expand your knowledge of legal career options.
-Refer to our Career Resource Guide, which is included in Section XI of the Legal Employment Guidebook (LEG), for information on a variety of reference materials.
-You can also explore various career paths; identify your interests; identify your options.
-Make a special effort to attend the Center for Career and Professional Development's panel presentations and workshops during the academic year or watchthe videos available on our Resources page.
+You can explore various career paths; identify your interests; identify your options.
+Make a special effort to attend the Center for Career and Professional Development's panel presentations and workshops during the academic year.

 Expand your list of geographic alternatives to include areas outside of the New York city metropolitan area.
 Many magazines, such as Money, Outside and Kiplinger’s, produce annual reports on the "best places" to work and live.